 Lu Zhe, Chief Economist at Dongwu Securities, wrote an analysis stating that the timing of this meeting is quite similar to that of the annual private entrepreneurs' forum.
 The impact of tariffs on exports generally affects private enterprises more than state-owned enterprises, with private enterprises accounting for about % of China's total exports.
 Holding the meeting at this time reflects the central government's support and care for private enterprises and also helps stabilize social expectations and confidence.

-Zhang Jun pointed out that the annual symposium primarily focused on affirming the status of private enterprises and providing entrepreneurs with a "reassurance."
-In contrast, this symposium called on private enterprises to "harbor patriotic aspirations" and "strive to win," urging them to stick to their core businesses, strengthen their industries, and make greater contributions to China's modernization.
+At this symposium, there has been a shift in the functional positioning and expectations for the private economy and private enterprises.
+Zhang Jun pointed out that previous annual symposiums primarily affirmed the status of private enterprises and reassured entrepreneurs, whereas this symposium called on private enterprises to "harbor aspirations to serve the nation" and "strive to win," urging them to focus on their core businesses, strengthen their industries, and make greater contributions to China's modernization.
 The speech specifically mentioned six key directions: promoting technological innovation, cultivating new productive forces, building a modern industrial system, comprehensively advancing rural revitalization, promoting coordinated regional development, and ensuring and improving people's livelihoods.
-While the annual symposium's expectations for private enterprises mainly revolved around stable growth, promoting innovation, increasing employment, and improving people's livelihoods, this symposium placed greater emphasis on the quality of development, aiming for more advanced industries and more coordinated growth.

 From the perspective of the industries represented by the participating companies, the annual participants are primarily concentrated in the high-end manufacturing sector, with a noticeable increase in companies from the technology and consumer sectors.
 Specifically, typical annual participants are more focused on areas such as new energy (CATL, Chint), automotive (Huawei, BYD, Xiaomi), semiconductors (Will Semiconductor), robotics (Unitree Technology), consumer electronics (Huawei, Xiaomi), internet (Alibaba), and artificial intelligence (DeepSeek).